 Simple.
 Some metrics will be more important than others.

 Determine the Important Metrics for Your Campaign

-Metrics are a vital aspect of monitoring your campaigns success because it is tangible ROI.
-These are analytics and real time performance numbers that can be accessed on most social platforms.
-To measure the ROI of a influencer marketing campaign, you’ll be looking at several of these metrics:
+Metrics are a vital aspect of monitoring the success of your campaigns because it is tangible ROI.
+These are analytics and real-time performance numbers that can be accessed on most social platforms.
+To measure the ROI of an influencer marketing campaign, you’ll be looking at several of these metrics:

 - Product sales

 Your game plan now might look like this: